kubecost/docs/grafana-cloud-integration.md

 $ helm install kubecost kubecost/cost-analyzer --namespace kubecost --set kubecostToken=<token>
 ```

-## Step 5: Configure Kubecost to query metrics from Grafana Cloud Prometheus
+## Step 5: Configure Kubecost to query metrics from Grafana Cloud

 Grab your Grafana Cloud username and API key from Step 1, and create two files in your working directory, called `USERNAME` and `PASSWORD` respectively.